Squidiis/NotionBridge/readme.md

 Returns:
 - Promise resolving to an object with database properties

+`createDatabase(parentPageId, title, properties)`
+Parameters:
+- `parentPageId (string)` — The ID of the parent page where the database will be created
+- `title (string)` — The title of the new database
+- `properties (object)` — Simplified object defining properties, e.g. `{ Name: "title", Status: { type: "status", options: ["Open", "Done"] } }`
+Returns:
+- Promise resolving to the newly created database object

 `queryDatabase(databaseId, filter)`
 Parameters:
 - `databaseId` (string): The Notion database ID
 - `filter` (object, optional): Notion API filter object to limit query results
 Returns:
 - Promise resolving to a single page of results matching the filter, including pagination info
 Description:
 Queries the specified database with optional filters, returning matching pages (max 100 per call).